 - Live and work where you want: Vermont teaching licenses are accepted reciprocally by many other states.

-Financial Aid for Elementary Education
+Financial Aid for Inclusive Childhood Education

 Vermont State University is providing a high-quality, affordable degree in elementary education to students across Vermont and Beyond.
 More than 80 percent of Vermont State students are awarded financial aid, including new students, transfer students, international students, out-of-state students, and first-generation students.
 Our financial aid team is here to help you explore all your options.

-Internships & Jobs in Inclusive Elementary Education
+Internships & Jobs in Inclusive Childhood Education

 You’ll complete numerous fieldwork placements in schools and youth agencies, including two practicums and a semester-long internship.
 You’ll graduate as a skilled and knowledgeable education professional, an advocate for children and youth, and a critical thinker prepared to help children succeed in school and beyond.